000emanresu111/book-rental-app/README.md

 ```

 ## API endpoints documentation

-Once the app is up and running (locally or via Docker), you can access the API documentation and swagger at http://localhost:3000/docs.
+Once the app is up and running (locally or via Docker), you can access the API documentation and swagger at http://localhost:3000/doc.

-## Example
+## Usage example
+You can use the following examples to test the API endpoints.
+You may perform the requests using a tool such as Postman or cURL, or alternatevely you can use the Swagger UI at http://localhost:3000/doc.

 ### Register a new user